Metastruct/gmod_longjmp/README.md

 For reference only on what does NOT work (likely nothing will since we call out of untrusted into almost arbitrary complexity functions that might for example allocate FDs or memory).

-### Actually viable future
+## Alternative approaches

-#### Assumption: Any external C functions are well below any timeout limits or hard timeout limit is not required
+### 1. Assumption: Any external C functions are well below any timeout limits or hard timeout limit is not required

 Are you able to restore LuaJIT to a functional state from a jitted code such as `while true do end`?
 Assuming the above and that any functions the untrusted code can execute does not dominate: